Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: Simulation Methodology and Results

 In Fig. \ref{fig:scp_thrpt_ach_rate_gmm1} we show the CDFs of the achievable rate obtained per user for each of the considered algorithms.
 The horizontal line at the 5$^{\text{th}}$ percentile shows the 95\%-likely rate and we compare the values where it intersects the throughput curves.
 It is clear that accounting for ICI during the AP placement procedure yields a superior performance to both Lloyd-type algorithms in comparison to the Lloyd algorithm in terms of the 95\%-likely rate.
-A similar trend in performance also occurs in the per-user access rate and therefore we omit this CDF plot from the manuscript.
 In practice, Fig. \ref{fig:scp_thrpt_ach_rate_gmm1} shows us that the worst $5\%$ of the users, usually the ones located closer to the cell borders and thus more susceptible to the deleterious effects of ICI, will have an uplink performance boost when APs are placed according to the proposed algorithms.
-The percentage of improvements are quantified in Table \ref{tab:scp_thrpt_rate} from where we can confirm very significant rate enhancements of up to $36.34\%$ in achievable rate, and $28.45\%$ in access rate, in comparison to the Lloyd algorithm.
-Also, from the same table, we can quantify that the Inter-AP Lloyd algorithm, despite its significantly lower computational complexity, performs slightly to moderately better than the Interference Lloyd algorithm, giving approximately $3\%$ and $8\%$ improvements in achievable and access rates, respectively.
+The percentage of improvements are quantified in Table \ref{tab:scp_thrpt_rate} from where we can confirm a very significant rate enhancement of up to $36.34\%$ in achievable rate, in comparison to the Lloyd algorithm.
+Also, from the same table, we can quantify that the Inter-AP Lloyd algorithm, despite its significantly lower computational complexity, performs slightly to moderately better than the Interference Lloyd algorithm, giving an approximately $3\%$ improvement in achievable rate.
 It is worth pointing out that in our experiments, lower $\kappa$ values resulted in less improvements as the Lloyd-type algorithms approached the results of the Lloyd algorithm.
 Higher $\kappa$ values resulted in convergence issues during the AP placement process.
 Many iterations of the algorithms were performed with other GMM configurations and $\kappa$ values.
 It was observed that the value of $\kappa = 5\times10^8$ was robust to a wide variety of user densities.
 Thus, the choice of $\kappa$ is an important part of the AP placement process and depends primarily on the area under consideration and the pathloss model.
 Finally, it is important to notice that although we have focused on the worst $5\%$ of the users, the Inter-AP Lloyd algorithm actually boosts the performances of the worst (nearly) $25\%$ of the users.
 The performance loss of the best users, as seen in the CDF plot, is justifiable due to the fact that users closer to the cell center tend to benefit from large SINR values that already suffice to provide them with more than their throughput requirements.